 Host community events

-Your launch event kicks off the whole campaign, bringing community members together and getting people excited about physical activity.
-It’s also a great opportunity to network and meet new potential partners!
+Events are a great way to bring community members together and get people excited about physical activity.
+They're also an opportunity to network and meet new potential partners!

-But the launch event is only the beginning.
-Aim to hold at least 3 more community events in the months after your launch.
-If you don’t have the capacity to host additional standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.
+If you're running a campaign, aim to hold at least 3 community events in the months after your launch event.
+If you don’t have the capacity to host standalone events, try presenting about Move Your Way at existing community events, like health fairs or charity fundraisers.